R3Conclave/conclave-core-sdk/docs/docs/persistence.md

 enclave, writing the file back to the persistent filesystem only after it has been bound to the persistent map using a hash.

+## Sharing persistence between machines

+Both persisted filesystem and persistent map are by default encrypted with a key derived from the `MRSIGNER`.
+That means they can be only decryted by the enclave running on the same physical machine.
+To allow migration of persistent filesystem and persistent map between machines, a key derived from the [Key Derivation Service](kds-configuration.md) should be used.
+This must be configured before the enclave starts.

+Using a key derived from a KDS is particularly important when running in the cloud, such as Microsoft Azure.
+There is no guarantee that if the virtual machine restarts, it will be given the same physical machine, in which case, without a shared key, any persisted data is effectively lost.

 ## Additional information - How the persistent filesystem works
 The persistent filesystem within the enclave provides the developer with access to the full set of Java filesystem operations.
 Rather than delegating the